Chemical plant: Units and fluid systems

 Specific unit operations are conducted in specific kinds of units.
 Although some units may operate at ambient temperature or pressure, many units operate at higher or lower temperatures or pressures.
 Vessels in chemical plants are often cylindrical with rounded ends, a shape which can be suited to hold either high pressure or vacuum.
 Chemical reactions can convert certain kinds of compounds into other compounds in chemical reactors.
 Chemical reactors may be packed beds and may have solid heterogeneous catalysts which stay in the reactors as fluids move through, or may simply be stirred vessels in which reactions occur.
 Since the surface of solid heterogeneous catalysts may sometimes become "poisoned" from deposits such as coke, regeneration of catalysts may be necessary.
 Fluidized beds may also be used in some cases to ensure good mixing.
 There can also be units (or subunits) for mixing (including dissolving), separation, heating, cooling, or some combination of these.
 For example, chemical reactors often have stirring for mixing and heating or cooling to maintain temperature.
 When designing plants on a large scale, heat produced or absorbed by chemical reactions must be considered.
 Some plants may have units with organism cultures for biochemical processes such as fermentation or enzyme production.

 Separation processes include filtration, settling (sedimentation), extraction or leaching, distillation, recrystallization or precipitation (followed by filtration or settling), reverse osmosis, drying, and adsorption.
 Heat exchangers are often used for heating or cooling, including boiling or condensation, often in conjunction with other units such as distillation towers.
 There may also be storage tanks for storing feedstock, intermediate or final products, or waste.
 Storage tanks commonly have level indicators to show how full they are.
 There may be structures holding or supporting sometimes massive units and their associated equipment.
 There are often stairs, ladders, or other steps for personnel to reach points in the units for sampling, inspection, or maintenance.
 An area of a plant or facility with numerous storage tanks is sometimes called a tank farm, especially at an oil depot.

 Fluid systems for carrying liquids and gases include piping and tubing of various diameter sizes, various types of valves for controlling or stopping flow, pumps for moving or pressurizing liquid, and compressors for pressurizing or moving gases.
-Vessels, piping, tubing, and sometimes other equipment at high or very low temperature are commonly covered with insulation for personnel safety and to maintain temperature inside.
+Vessels, piping, tubing, and sometimes other equipment at high or very low temperatures are commonly covered with insulation for personnel safety and to maintain temperature inside.
 Fluid systems and units commonly have instrumentation such as temperature and pressure sensors and flow measuring devices at select locations in a plant.
 Online analyzers for chemical or physical property analysis have become more common.
 Solvents can sometimes be used to dissolve reactants or materials such as solids for extraction or leaching, to provide a suitable medium for certain chemical reactions to run, or so they can otherwise be treated as fluids.